The Cheapest Cars to Insure in 2023

 Most expensive vehicles to insure

-The BMW X5 and Tesla Models 3 and Y are the most expensive popular cars to insure.
+The Tesla Models 3 and Y are the most expensive popular cars to insure.

-If you want to keep your car insurance rates down, it's a good idea to avoid standard-size SUVs and large sedans.
+If you want to keep your car insurance rates down, it's a good idea to avoid large sedans and pickup trucks.
 Those tend to be the most expensive vehicles to insure.

 Insurance for electric vehicles also tends to be pricier, largely because they have more technology on board and are more expensive to repair.